 However, as we've mentioned above, customers really value person-to-person contact.
 Chatbots may suffice for level 1 support, but when it comes to level 2 and 3 support, you need a more robust solution.

-Fullview Live makes onboarding customers and solving their problems much easier and quicker.
+Fullview Cobrowsing makes onboarding customers and solving their problems much easier and quicker.
 In short, don't hide behind automation - use it to complement your high-touch approach to customer service.

 Continually Collect Feedback and Measure Performance